mogrifier/rackpatches/README.md

 I make VCV Rack 2 patches.
-Many are designed to be copies of various synthesizers.
-I also create my own modules, so many of these pathces will show how to use them correctly.
+I also create my own modules, so many of these pathces will show how to use them.

+Download and enjoy!